Frequently Asked Questions

 If I am elected to an office, may I resign it to take another office?

-On Sunday, all delegates will be elected into a position.
+On Sunday, all delegates will be elected to a position.
 Anyone who is interested in running for a state office will have the chance to declare their interest on Monday.
 If you are elected to a state office, you will then have to resign your original elected position.

 What happens on an average day at Boys State?